-- Who are caregivers? - Why does HIV create unique challenges for caregivers? - HIV/AIDS is a chronic, life-threatening disease for which there is no cure. - It is an infectious disease and creates fear of transmission. - There is stigma to HIV/AIDS that leads to discrimination.

-- Many resources are expended in HIV/AIDS care for both the patient and the caregiver-physical, emotional, psychological, and financial. - Are there other challenges?
+- Who are caregivers? - Why does HIV create unique challenges for caregivers? - HIV/AIDS is a chronic, life-threatening disease with no cure - It is an infectious disease and creates fear of transmission - There is stigma to HIV/AIDS that leads to discrimination - Many resources are expended in HIV/AIDS care for the patient and the caregiver-physical, emotional, psychological, financial - Are there other challenges?